bioinformatics-ua/midas/readme.md

 >>> {'x': TensorSpec(shape=(None,), dtype=tf.int32, name='x_input'), 'y': TensorSpec(shape=(), dtype=tf.int32, name='y_input')}
 ```

-Here, since `x` is represented as a list that ranges from 1 element to 5 elements, the _midas.DataLoader_ detected an inconsistency in the shape sizes, hence making the assumption that must be a Tensor with variable length.
+Here, since `x` is represented as a list that ranges from 1 element to 5 elements, the _midas.DataLoader_ detected an inconsistency in the shape size, making the assumption that must be a Tensor with variable length.
 Therefore, it has represented with an unknown shape (None,).

-Furthermore, `infer_k` controls how many samples are consumed in order to infer the correct shape.
-For performance reasons the default value is low (3), which may produce some errors on datasets where data with variable length is rare since the DataLoader will only detect this if one of the first three samples has a different shape.
+Furthermore, `infer_k` controls how many samples are consumed to infer the correct shape.
+For performance reasons, the default value is low (3), which may produce some errors on datasets where data with variable length is rare since the DataLoader will only detect this if one of the first three samples has a different shape.
 So for cases like that, consider increasing the value of `infer_k`.
 As an extreme resource setting, `infer_k=-1` will force the DataLoader to check the shapes of every sample on the python iterable.

 Consider the following example that addresses this issue:
 ```python